ilya-markevich/node-express-validator/README.md

 # Usage

 The middleware creates validator which contains three [dee-validators](https://github.com/ilya-markevich/node-validator) for `req.body`, `req.query` and `req.params` objects.
-You can use each of the validators separately.
+You can use each validator separately.

 The example of code:
 ```javascript